forwinder15/learndiesels/content/posts/2019-05-09--10-signs-and-symptoms-of-a-worn-out-diesel-engine/index.md

 This is one people usually pick up on quickly.
 Something is usually said about the truck pulling a _greasy sting out of something_ 😆.
 Most will notice a change in the amount of power the vehicle has from take-off and how long it takes to get up to speed.
 Although, if you have been driving the vehicle for years this can sneak up on you.

 Does your vehicle have the power it had when you first purchased it?
-Over the years as the components wear you will lose some of that **get-up-and-go.** If you are looking at whether or not your engine is worn-out this one is important.
+Check out my [9-point checklist for diesel engines with low power](/9-point-checklist-for-diesel-engines-with-low-power) Over the years as the components wear you will lose some of that **get-up-and-go.** If you are looking at whether or not your engine is worn-out this one is important.
 As you lose compression and your turbo and related components wear down, you will see a significant drop in power.

 ## 5. Increased Oil Consumption